mandrewj/small_beetle_groups/pages/home.md

 ---
-title: The title
+title: Anthribidae of the World
-lead: Taxa from your imagination to the web
+lead: Virtual catalogue of fugus weevil species
-project: Your project
+project: Anthribidae of the World
 ---

 # {{frontmatter.title}}